 Jökulsárlón, which means “glacial river lagoon” in Icelandic, is something very rare indeed.
-It’s a large glacier lake at the edge of Vantajökull National Park which is filled with icebergs and flat pieces of ice.
+It’s a large glacier lake at the edge of Vantajökull National Park, one of Iceland's main glaciers, which is filled with icebergs and flat pieces of ice.
 These chunks of frozen water make their way towards the Atlantic Ocean through a short waterway.
 Its water source is Breiðamerkurjökull glacier, which is part of the larger Vatnajökull glacier.
 The colors and ambience at the glacial lake are undeniably beautiful and breathtaking.

 Jökulsárlón Glacier Lagoon: What Causes It?

 Did you know that 85 years ago, the lagoon didn’t exist?
 While it is quite beautiful, the cause of Jökulsárlón glacier lagoon is not so pleasant.
 Climate change has slowly caused global and oceanic temperatures to rise.
 Our glaciers are melting, and you may have even seen videos of giant ice sheets breaking off of them.
 These newly minted icebergs and ice floes head out to sea by floating slowly across the lagoon.

 The lake started to form back in the 30s when Breiðamerkurjökull glacier began to recede from the ocean's shoreline.
 It has grown every year due to glaciers melting.

 One of the favorite activities of tourists and visitors alike is to take a Jökulsárlón glacier lagoon boat tour.
 You can book tickets and tours online and believe me; this is not an activity you want to miss.
 You’ll have expert guides taking you on an iceberg safari through the chilly waters of the lake.
 Make sure that you go with a licensed operator, and as always, it’s always better to buy local.

 Jökulsárlón Glacier Lagoon Winter Tour